-Credit – an entry in the right hand side of an account (“T” account) or the right hand side of a Balance Sheet
+- Credit – an entry in the right hand side of an account (“T” account) or the right hand side of a Balance Sheet

 Adding to the confusion is the fact that the debit and credit concept and terminology was developed over 500 years ago, with the first accounting textbook being actually written in Latin.
 English as a language has morphed incredibly in the past 500 years since the Venetian method of accounting was first translated, producing many different meanings for the terms ‘debit’ and ‘credit’.
 I have identified eight different meanings and applications in English for the term ‘credit’ alone.
 Is it any wonder then that the debit and credit concept is a difficult one for students to understand with 21st century English.

 So, I wrote an article in an attempt to provide a better understanding for myself of the debit and credit concept in accounting and here it is … http://basicaccountingconcepts.w…

 Summarizing that rather long article I would offer the following explanations when trying to better understand the debit and credit concept:

 - to help understand the terms ‘debit’ and ‘credit’ in accounting, you should not try to link these terms with any other meanings or uses in every day English.

 - ‘debit’ and ‘credit’ does not automatically mean: “plus” and “minus”, “good” and “bad” or “increasing” and “decreasing”.